Transform Definition Language

 Transform DS

-After DS is created, it may be transformed by Transforms, changing its Record type and/or Key, as well as number of partitions.
+After DS is created, it may be transformed by Transforms, changing its Record type and/or Key, as well as number of Partitions.
 Number of objects can also change if one source object corresponds to many resulting ones and vice versa.
 There can be performed as many consecutive Transforms on a given DS as needed.
 As Transforms are pluggable, transformation rules are documented by developer.

 Store DS